Schorlemmer Dragoons

 Schorlemmer Dragoons Drummer Lace - Source: Kling, C., Geschichte der Bekleidung, Bewaffnung und Ausrüstung des Königlich Preussischen Heeres

-Drummers of the regiments wore the same uniform as the troopers but decorated on the seams with a white lace decorated with 2 (narrow lace) or 4 (wide lace) blue lateral bands.
+Drummers of the regiments wore the same uniform as the troopers but decorated around the lapels and pocket flaps, on the edge of the cuffs, on the front edges of the coat, on the seams at the rear of the coat and the side waist slit and on the swallow nest on each shoulder with a white lace decorated with 2 (narrow lace) or 4 (wide lace) blue bands.

 Standards were made of damask.
 They were swallow-tailed and measured some 50 cm along the pole, 65 cm from the pole to the extremity of a point and 50 cm from the pole to the centre of the indentation.
 The cords and knots were of silver threads.
 The pole of the standard was a blue tournament lance reinforced with iron hinges.
 The golden spearhead wore the crowned monogram of Frédéric Wilhelm (FWR).